Patient and Public Topic Suggestions

 Led by: Dr. Simon Bacon, Montreal Behavioral Medicine Center

-Risk of Transmission of Respiratory Viruses during Aerosol-Generating Medical Procedures (AGMPs): A Systematic Review Update Completed
+Risk of Transmission of Respiratory Viruses during Aerosol-Generating Medical Procedures (AGMPs): A Systematic Review Completed

 View Findings